 Provide students with the opportunity to reconstruct their knowledge through an art activity.
-Encourage students to choose Crayola® Crayon colors similar to the hues you have seen in ocean water.
-Peel the paper wrappers from the bottom of the crayons.
+Encourage students to choose Crayola® Crayon colors similar to the hues they have seen in ocean water.
+The paper wrappers need to be peeled from the crayons prior to melting.

-Cover a warming tray with aluminum foil.
-Turn the tray on to low heat.
-Select an adult or partner to hold white construction paper on top of the aluminum foil, wearing protective hot pads.
+With adult assistance, students cover a warming tray with aluminum foil.
+The tray should be turned on to low heat.
+The adult working with the group will hold white construction paper on top of the aluminum foil, wearing protective hot pads on his hands.

-Slowly and gently, draw and swirl the crayon on the paper as the heat melts the wax.
-Blend colors.
-Vary shapes and lines.
-Cover the entire paper to create their interpretation of motion in water.
+Slowly and gently, students will draw and swirl the crayons on the paper as the heat melts the wax.
+Encourage students to blend their colors.
+Vary shapes and lines, being aware of using the entire paper to create their interpretation of motion in water.

 When students are finished, the adult will remove the paper from the heated area.
 The wax will harden in just a few seconds.
-When held up to a window, it resembles stained glass.
+When held up to a window, the wax will resemble stained glass.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho